William H. Murray: Removal of honors

 In June 2020, Murray Hall and North Murray Hall at Oklahoma State University were "un-named" and a search for new names began.

 Antisemitism and racism

-In the 21st century, Murray's legacy has drawn criticism from historians, such as William Savage Jr, because he supported racist and antisemitic policies, and because he published segregationist books.
-He supported the passage of the first Jim Crow laws in Oklahoma and he advocated the deportation of Jewish people to Madagascar.
+In the 21st century, Murray's legacy has drawn criticism from historians, such as William Savage, Jr, because he supported racist and antisemitic policies and because he published segregationist books.
+He supported the passage of the first Jim Crow laws in Oklahoma and advocated the deportation of Jewish people to Madagascar.

 Electoral history

 In 1892, Murray's first run for political office was for the Texas Senate.
 He placed third at a district nominating convention, behind Oscar Branch Colquitt and George Jester.